 That I have NEVER been the right age.

-At 58 I’m fighting for all of the women who are finally at the perfect age to succeed in their career – if only the world would see us.
+At 58, I’m fighting for all of the women who are finally at the perfect age to succeed in their careers – if only the world would see us.

 You can have it all, just not all at once.